darkreapyre/RoboStig/README.md

 In addition to using a [simulator](https://github.com/udacity/self-driving-car-sim) - developed by [Udacity](https://www.udacity.com/) - that captures the observation data, you will also leverage [Amazon SageMaker](https://aws.amazon.com/sagemaker) and construct a *Machine Learning Pipeline* to do the following:

 1. Explore and augment the training data.
-2. Train and optimize your __RoboStig__ model using SageMaker's built-in [image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html).
-3. Train and optimize your __RoboStig__ model with your own algorithm based on the __End-to-End Deep Learning for Self-Driving Cars__ paper from [NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+2. Train and optimize your __RoboStig__ model with your own MXNet algorithm based on the __End-to-End Deep Learning for Self-Driving Cars__ paper from [NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+3. Optimize your __RoboStig__ model using SageMaker Automatic Model Tuning.
+4. Demonstrate the flexibility of SageMaker by using the Keras framework to create your own __RoboStig__ estimator and inference engines.
-4. Evaluate the performance of the model variants.
+5. Evaluate the performance of the model variants and how to scale them.

 At the conclusion of this workshop, you should be able to use the best model for your __RoboStig__ to drive the vehicle autonomously around the track in the simulator, and thus cloning you behavior.